tactical athletes performing hybrid strength and endurance training during water PT

 • Individuals preparing for unpredictable physical demands

-These populations benefit from being strong, durable, and aerobically capable.
+These populations benefit from being strong, durable, and aerobically capable, which is precisely what tactical conditioning is built around at its foundation.

 Who Should Train as an Endurance Athlete